GgoSoft/BitStorage/README.md

 I could have shifted the bits in (e.g. add 0b1 and getting 0b00000001, then 0b011 and getting 0b00001011), but that would mean that the individual locations of the bits would potentially change after every write and I didn't want that.
-The annoying thing about this is that if you want to push 0b1, you have to push 0b10000000, unless you change the endianness.
+It doesn't have much effect on anything, except if you read the data using GetData(), you would see the exact data on the last byte written, not the converted data that ReadEnumerable<T>() would give you.
+GetData() is faster than ReadEnumerable<T>() because it doesn't have to loop through each element, it just returns a copy of the underlying byte list.
+ReadEnumerable<T>() has the benefit of being able to read a specific number of bits, starting with the current ReadIndex.

 Another limitation is that negative numbers are not allowed, only positive numbers.
 This is because I wanted to keep the code simple and not have to deal with negative numbers.
 I may add this in the future, but for now, I just wanted to keep it simple.
 I also wanted to keep the code as fast as possible.
-There is also the issue of not using all the bits, so a negative number was added and number of bits was less than the data type, what should be pushed in.
+There is also the issue of not using all the bits, so if a negative number was added and number of bits was less than the data type, what should be pushed in.
 It was easier to just not allow negative numbers.
 I may revisit this in the future.

 ## Usage